allenai/rslearn_projects/docs/landsat_vessels/api_use.md

 - **Model Name**: Landsat Vessel Detection
 - **Model Version**: `v0.0.1`
 - **Tag**: `landsat_vessels_v0.0.1`
-- **Last Updated**: `2024-11-19`
+- **Last Updated**: `2024-11-21`

 ## Setting Up the Environment

-First, create an `.env` file in the directory that you are running the API from, including the following environment variables:
+First, create an `.env` file in the directory that you are running the API or Docker container from, including the following environment variables:

 ```bash
 # Required